SAP/openui5-docs/docs/Code_Editor_cc467b9.md

 #### Autocompletion

-The sap.ui.codeeditor.CodeEditor control is enabled with two modes of autocompletion:

 -   Default autocompletion

     The default autocompletion options of the underlying ACE editor `enableBasicAutocompletion`, `enableSnippets`, `enableLiveAutocompletion` are always enabled.